British shoppers may pay high price from horsemeat scandal

 "We might be speaking about a couple of pence on an item, because this is a game about volume."

-Food experts say globalisation has helped the food industry grow, but has also created a vast system which has fuelled the risk of adulteration.
+Food experts say globalization has helped the food industry grow, but has also created a vast system which has fuelled the risk of adulteration.

 Mark Price, managing director of upmarket British grocer Waitrose, told Reuters the horsemeat scandal was the inevitable result of big grocers putting pressure on suppliers.